WeblateOrg/weblate/docs/admin/access.rst

 Besides adding existing users to a project, new ones can be invited to it.
 The system creates an account that remains inactive until accessed via the link in the invitation sent via e-mail.
-Site-wide privileges are not needed to do so, only access to manage the project’s scope (e.g. membership in the `Administration` group).
+Site-wide privileges are not needed to do so, only access to manage the project’s scope is (e.g. membership in the `Administration` group).

 .. hint::

-   If the invitation expires, it is still possible to request the resetting the password for it for anyone with access to the e-mail address it is sent to.
+   If the invitation expires, it is still possible to request resetting the password for it for anyone with access to the e-mail address it is sent to.

 .. versionadded:: 3.11